 What is peer review?

-In a nutshell, peer review is when work is evaluated by people (at least one person, but usually more) who are also experts in that same field.
+In a nutshell, peer review can be roughly defined as when work is evaluated by people (at least one person, but usually more) who are also experts in that particular field.
 The primary aims of peer review are to ensure (and improve) the quality of a manuscript and to provide credibility to the research.
-While there are some valid criticisms of the peer-review process, it is the best system we currently have.
-There are many different kinds of peer review (usually depending on the field).
-Here, we’re referring to academic, or scholarly, peer review.
-For more information about what peer review is, and how it can be organized, we encourage you to read our article on the subject.

 Why is peer review important in evidence-based practice?